Spelling reform: Arguments for reform

-Spelling reforms have been proposed for various languages over the years; these have ranged from modest attempts to eliminate particular irregularities (such as SR1 or Initial Teaching Alphabet) through more far-reaching reforms (such as Cut Spelling) to attempts to introduce a full phonemic orthography, like the Shavian alphabet or its revised version, Quikscript, the latest DevaGreek alphabet, the Latinization of Turkish or hangul in Korea.
+Spelling reforms have been proposed for various languages over the years; these have ranged from modest attempts to eliminate particular irregularities (such as SR1 or Initial Teaching Alphabet) through more far-reaching reforms (such as Cut Spelling) to attempts to introduce a full phonemic orthography, like the Shavian alphabet or its revised version Quikscript, the Latinization of Turkish or hangul in Korea.

 Redundancy of letters is often an issue in spelling reform, which prompts the "Economic Argument"—significant cost savings in the production materials over time—as promulgated by George Bernard Shaw.

 The idea of phonemic spelling has also been criticized as it would hide morphological similarities between words with differing pronunciations, thus obscuring their meanings.
 It is also argued that when people read, they do not try to work out the series of sounds composing each word, but instead they recognize words either as a whole or as a short series of meaningful units (for example morphology might be read as morph+ology, rather than as a longer series of phonemes).
 In a system of phonetic spelling, these morphemes become less distinct, due to the various pronunciations of allomorphs.
 For example, in English spelling, most past participles are spelled with -ed, even though its pronunciation can vary (compare raised and lifted).

 One of the difficulties in introducing a spelling reform is how to reflect different pronunciations, often linked to regions or classes.
 If the reform seeks to be totally phonemic in a model dialect, speakers of other dialects will find conflicts with their own usage.